StoneT2000/rl-ts/src/Environments/README.md

 To create the html and js and make it work with the environment, you can first copy [index.html]() and [sketch.js]() from the CartPole environment as a template.
 This tutorial uses the [p5js](https://p5js.org/) library to render the environment.

 In [index.html](), it will automatically await for `state` and `info` sent to it.
 Upon receiving updates, it will call `update(state, info)`, where `update` is a function that you will need to define.
 An example `update` function is defined in [sketch.js]().

+## Customization

+To customize these integrated environments further and add features that aren't possible through configuration, read this page on [customization](https://github.com/StoneT2000/rl-ts/wiki/Customization)